camunda/camunda-docs-manual/content/user-guide/process-engine/expression-language.md

 ---

-Camunda Platform supports Unified Expression Language (EL), specified as part of the JSP 2.1 standard ([JSR-245][]).
-To do so, it uses the open source [JUEL][] implementation.
+Camunda Platform supports Unified Expression Language (EL), specified by the [Jakarta Expression Language 4.0 standard][JakartaEL].
+To do so, it maintains a custom version of the open source [JUEL][] implementation.
 To get more general information about the usage of Expression Language, please read the [official documentation][].
-Especially the provided [examples][examples] give a good overview of the syntax of expressions.
+It provides examples that give a good overview of the syntax of expressions.

 Within Camunda Platform, EL can be used in many circumstances to evaluate small script-like expressions.
 The following table provides an overview of the BPMN elements which support